Niska Landholdings

 Recommendation 2: Continue to advocate and promote partnership opportunities to manage and monitor the biodiversity and ecological systems within Niska.

 Recommendation 3: Dispose of the parcel of land south of Niska Road that is associated with the agricultural lease (Agricultural Field B – see Report Appendix A).
-Identify other lands in the Niska Landholdings that may be suitable for disposition.
+Identify other lands in the Niska Land Holdings that may be suitable for disposition.

+Most of the lands that make up the GRCA’s Niska Landholdings are being transferred to the City of Guelph.
 Specifically, two parcels are being transferred to the City, which include the lands north of Niska Road and east of the Speed River [101.41 acres (41.04 hectares)] and a parcel of land south of Niska Road and immediately east of the river 24.75 acres (10.01 hectares), approximately 125 acres or 51 hectares in total.

 Through the management plan process, it was confirmed that the 8-hectare parcel south of Niska Road contains no significant natural heritage features and does not align with the mandate of the GRCA.
-The Niska Landholdings Management Plan recommends disposition of the 8-hectare parcel of land south of Niska Road, which is designated as Medium Density Residential and Low Density Greenfield Residential in the City’s Official Plan.
-The parcel to the west of the Speed River, north of Niska Road (approximately 4 hectares) is in the Township of Puslinch.
-These two parcels are not included in the transfer.
+The 8-hectare parcel has been under agricultural cultivation for at least 70 years and has never been open to the public, and is designated as Medium Density Residential and Low Density Residential in the City’s Official Plan.
+Should the GRCA Board declare the 8-hectare parcel surplus, public agencies, including the City of Guelph, will have the opportunity to purchase the property as required by GRCA’s Land Disposition Policy and Ministry of Natural Resources guidelines.

 • Acquisition of provincially significant conservation lands and/or managed forests